Abhiraj1121/ai/README.md

 ---

 🎨 Customization

-- Change school name in app.py and index.html
-- Add teacher photos or subject icons in static/
 - Modify quick-reply chips in index.html
 - Add admin panel for editing Q&A (optional)

 ---

-🧪 Testing

-- Try typing or speaking:
-  - “What is photosynthesis?”
-  - “Who is the class teacher for 10A?”
-  - “How to apply for admission?”

 Swastik will reply with voice and text.